GlobalNamesArchitecture/biodiversity/README.md

 Installation
 ------------

-To install gem you need RubyGems >= 1.3.6
+*WARNING* Do not use Ruby 1.8.7 it is a security risk and oudated branch.
+The biodiversity gem for Ruby 1.8.7 is not getting updated anymore

-    $ sudo gem install biodiversity #for ruby 1.8.x
-    $ sudo gem install biodiversity19 #for ruby 1.9.x
+    sudo gem install biodiversity #for ruby 1.8.x sudo gem install biodiversity19 #for ruby 1.9.x

 Example usage
 -------------